Collaboration and Feedback Are Two of the Most Important Design Best Practices to Follow

 For the sake of the example, consider even a process as seemingly simple as using a tool like Visme (which I founded) to create social media graphics for your target audience.
 You’ve spent a considerable amount of time working on those graphics, and you’ve officially released them out into the world on sites like Facebook and Twitter.
 But just because they “exist” doesn’t mean you can’t keep improving them, making that result even better than it already is.

-In a lot of ways, it isn’t that dissimilar to the process you would go through if you were using a site like Respona to research blog topics for other types of collateral that you might be creating.
+In many ways, it isn’t that dissimilar to the process you would go through if you were using a site like Respona to research blog topics for other types of collateral that you might be creating.
 When you conduct this level of keyword research, you’re doing more than just searching for inspiration.
 You’re trying to keep your finger on the pulse in a way that allows you to see what people care about.
 You’re paying attention to what they want to learn more about, and you’re using it as a chance to answer their questions or address their problems.

 Inviting this level of feedback and pulling the curtain back on your design process is mostly the same thing – albeit from a slightly different perspective.